xixilele1990/swap-meet/README.md

 ### Wave 4

-The tests in wave 4 imply there are three classes:
+The tests in Wave 4 imply there are three new modules with three new classes:

 - `Clothing`
   - Has an attribute `category` that is `"Clothing"`